 Like everyone else in the Bell Centre that night, I felt proud of Pascal for having pulled off the victory, especially since I had viewed him as a clear underdog to Dawson.
 And while I am not exactly the patriotic type, in that moment I also felt proud to be Canadian.
 With one of our own besting a top American fighter on HBO, it felt good to remind everyone south of the border that Canadians can fight too.
 A decade later I can vividly recall that positive energy as I drove home that night and it was Pascal who gave me that good feeling.

 And he’s given me more good feelings in the ten years since, more than anyone had a right to expect.
-The man has been written off more times than one can count, but here we are: it’s 2020 and world title belts are again in Jean Pascal’s hands.
-Despite tough losses to Sergey Kovalev, Eleider Alvarez and Dmitry Bivol, this born warrior refused to listen to the doubters and now he’s back at the top after scoring a massive upset over undefeated Marcus Browne.
+The man has been written off more times than one can count, but as recently as last year world title belts were again in Jean Pascal’s hands.
+Despite tough losses to Sergey Kovalev, Eleider Alvarez and Dmitry Bivol, this born warrior refused to listen to the doubters and put himself back at the top after scoring a massive upset over undefeated Marcus Browne.

 In fact, that match was uncannily similar to Pascal vs Dawson as it featured another gutsy performance from the veteran before a clash of heads opened a severe cut on the younger man.
 The bout was stopped and the scorecards gave Pascal a most unlikely points win.
 But then even more good feelings came our way when Pascal gave us a Fight of the Year contender against Badou Jack and, after twelve grueling rounds, the judges again rewarded the Canadian’s tenacity and heart.